Path of Ahimsa

 It is important to emphasize that ahimsa extends beyond humans, as it means refraining from causing pain to any ‘living being’.
 Therefore, we have a duty to be kind to animals as well.
 A Vedic verse directly conveys this concept –

-We shouldn’t thoughtlessly kill animals or insects, rather, we should try to keep them away using natural means.
-An exception to this would be if one’s health or safety is at risk, in which case necessary measures may be taken.
+We shouldn’t thoughtlessly kill animals or insects.
+Instead, we should first try to keep them away using natural, non-harmful methods.
+An exception can be made when one’s health or safety is at risk, in which case necessary measures may be taken.

 Let’s be kind to Earth, animals, our friends and everyone around us.
 To lead a truly joyful life, we must strive to live with love, kindness, uphold ethical values, and follow dharma—our righteous duty.
 Hindu scriptures proclaim that ahimsa is the highest dharma.
 By embracing compassion and treating all beings with love, we not only align ourselves with ahimsa and dharma, but also create positive karmic consequences that contribute to our personal growth and well-being.